toastyfen/toastys-dots-OLD/README.md

 # toasty dotfiles (REAL)
-hi here are my very ugly and unorganized dotfiles based on catppuccin

-i tried
+these my dotfiles they kinda suck and are ugly